msayson/msayson.github.io/_posts/2016-08-21-developers-must-test.markdown

 At a job fair I attended a few months ago, one of the recruiters I chatted with addressed this problem in a way I did not expect.
 I had asked her how their development team tested their software, and was looking forward to hearing about their testing practises since they were a fairly well-known software company.

 She told me that I wouldn't need to write tests if I worked for them.
 Their developers didn't worry about writing unit tests.
 "Our Quality Assurance team takes care of testing for us!"
-She smiled broadly as she said this, and I immediately resolved not to apply for a position with them.
+She smiled broadly as she said this, and I immediately resolved not to apply to them.

 If you're comfortable with introducing testing practises to your team, by all means, you may be able to make a great impact there.
 It's possible to gradually introduce changes where you can demonstrate great value for the least amount of effort.
 Building out a minimal set of unit tests for the code you write and setting up continuous integration builds is a great place to start.